-Rancilio has been pouring out some of the finest quality coffee machines since the 1960s.
-And they are one of the most common brands, particularly among professional baristas, as they make some best machines that can endure the pressure that comes with commercial use.
+Rancilio has been pouring out some of the finest coffee machines since the 1960s.
+And they are one of the most common brands, particularly among professional baristas, as they make some of the best machines that can endure the pressure of commercial use.

 The Silvia semi-automatic espresso machine is among Rancilio’s best-selling models, and that’s been the trend for quite some time now.
 This coffee maker is popular with a variety of coffee lovers, and it’s the kind that will be on your kitchen counter for a long time, thanks to its highly durable construction and components.

 Rancilio Silvia Espresso Machine